280Zo/charybdis-wireless-mini-zmk-firmware/local-build/README.md

+# for a bash prompt
+docker-compose run --rm --entrypoint bash builder
+- Then execute the script?

+# for no bash prompt
+docker-compose run --rm builder

+---

 # 🛠️ Local ZMK Firmware Builds (Dockerized)

 This setup provides a **fast, containerized build environment** for [ZMK Firmware](https://zmk.dev), allowing you to compile firmware locally without pushing changes to GitHub or installing any toolchains on your system.